cedricwalter/cedricwalter.github.io/content/posts/hp48/2004-09-02-metakernel-unofficial-site.md

 MetaKernel  was privately sold by Jean-Yves Avenard.
 The ACO team (including Jean-Yves Avenard, Cyrille and other HP-48 developers) based the OS and CAS of the HP49G on MetaKernel, ALG48 and Erable.
 The version of MetaKernel used was the never-released MK 3.0 that Jean-Yves Avenard originally planned for the 48GX.
 Afterwards Jean-Yves Avenard made the earlier MK 2.30 (the last one sold for the 48GX) available for free download.
 HP later adapted the 49G OS and CAS for the 49g+ and then the 50g.
-They apparently control the rights to the code from the 49G onward, but not the earlier versions of that code for the 48GX, because those earlier versions remain freely available for download from <a href="http://hpcalc.org/" target="_blank" rel="nofollow noopener" data-saferedirecturl="https://www.google.com/url?hl=en&q=http://hpcalc.org&source=gmail&ust=1649258749267000&usg=AOvVaw3IoB-IFgvA--TrePk7G7TI">hpcalc.org</a>.
-Jean-Yves Avenard in the HP 48 times.
+They apparently control the rights to the code from the 49G onward, but not the earlier versions of that code for the 48GX, because those earlier versions remain freely available for download from http://hpcalc.org/ Jean-Yves Avenard in the HP 48 times.
 Then HP hired him and he joined ACO.

 # Programming